Righteous Among the Nations: Christian honours

 One Righteous Among the Nations, Saint Elizabeth Hesselblad of Sweden, has been canonized a saint in the Catholic Church.
-Seven others have been beatified: Giuseppe Girotti and Odoardo Focherini of Italy, Klymentiy Sheptytsky of Ukraine, Bernhard Lichtenberg of Germany, Sára Salkaházi of Hungary, and Józef and Wiktoria Ulma of Poland (together with their children).
+Eight others have been beatified: Giuseppe Girotti and Odoardo Focherini of Italy, Klymentiy Sheptytsky of Ukraine, Bernhard Lichtenberg of Germany, Sára Salkaházi of Hungary (and with origins in Košice, Slovakia), Pavol Peter Gojdič of Slovakia, and Józef and Wiktoria Ulma of Poland (together with their children).

 Maria Skobtsova of Paris and her companions are recognised as martyrs in the Eastern Orthodox Church.
 Her feast day is 20 July.

 When Algerian Catholic nun Marguerite Bernes was recognised by the Israeli Holocaust memorial centre Yad Vashem as Righteous Among the Nations in 1974, she said of this honour that "we simply did our duty."

 Giuseppina De Muro, an Italian Catholic nun who saved over 500 people from deportation to concentration camps, was declared Righteous Among the Nations in 2024.